-George Sparrow is a 26-year-old Service Manager for Carr Gomm in Edinburgh.
+George Sparrow is a 30-year-old Service Manager for Carr Gomm in Edinburgh.

 George’s advice to people looking to apply for an adult social care position:

-“I’d urge anyone considering a job in adult social care to properly research what the role entails before applying.
+“When people are curious about my job and considering it for themselves I always say that they should take the time to properly research what the role entails before applying.
 You do need to have an empathetic and patient nature to enjoy the job but if you do have these characteristics, it’ll be the best thing you do.”